Discount

 3. Coaches should never lock into a single philosophy.

-In the last 18 years, our coaching programs have helped over 100,000 clients lose more than a million pounds of body fat and develop a new relationship with food.
+In the last the past two decades, our coaching programs have helped over 150,000 clients lose more than a million pounds of body fat and develop a new relationship with food.

 And we’ve done that without forcing a specific diet philosophy on them.
 Vegans can stay vegan.
 Paleos can stay Paleo.
 And they’ve all had success.